duongnganh/codeu_project_2017/new/README.md

 1. Open the [Cloud Platform Console][cloud-console].
 1. In the drop-down menu at the top, select **Create a project**.
-1. Give your project a name "codeuproject".
+1. Give your project a name "codeuproject12345".
 1. Make a note of the project ID, which might be different from the project name.
 The project ID is used in commands and in configurations.